 The three-wheel design has a longer turning radius compared to a traditional wheelchair, so it’s not as convenient for indoor use.
 Most scooters are equipped with a swivel seat, which makes it easier to move from a sitting to standing position.
 The scooter is not as stable as a power wheelchair for outdoor use, especially for high-speed turns.

 One of the most important factors you should consider when choosing a power wheelchair is your medical condition.
 While some power chairs can be easily adjusted to accommodate changes in your physical condition, scooters are limited in their adaptability.
 For example, you have to be able to use the tiller.
 There are some alternatives (see below), but they’re rare.
 Also, the ability to change seating options is limited with scooters, which can be a problem if you have poor balance.
+Consider renting one to try it out.

 Power Wheelchair Seating